sidbhaumik/sidb_datascience_projects.github.io/README.md

       **Python Libraries used**: urllib, json

       **Method used**:
-       Building a Movie Database Program by Reading an API
+       Building a Movie Database Program by Reading an API:
          1. It imports necessary libraries like urllib, json.
          2. It loads a secret API key from a JSON file for the OMDb (Open Movie Database) API.
          3. It defines utility functions to: